This guide details resources you may find useful for your study and research of Public Health Ethics.

 This list details some of the journals available to you; it is not comprehensive.

-Search databases, such as Academic Search Ultimate or ABI/Inform to locate periodical articles (See: Find Articles tab).
+Search databases, such as Academic Search Ultimate, ABI/Inform, or Global Public Health to locate periodical articles (See: Find Articles tab).

 While not scholarly, newspapers provide insights into regional perceptions of news, current awareness, and public opinion.